Kerr black hole in a uniform Bertotti-Robinson magnetic field: An exact solution: Introduction

 Black holes, regions with extremely strong gravity, are remarkable theoretical predictions of Einstein's general relativity and fascinating objects in our Universe.
 Direct observational evidences of their existence were recently provided by detections of gravitational waves from binary black hole coalescences \cite{LIGO-Virgo:2016}, and by the first images of a shadow of supermassive black holes in M87* \cite{EHT:2019} and Sgr~A*, the center our Galaxy.

 The most important \emph{exact} models of black holes are the Schwarzschild (1916) and the Kerr (1963) solutions.
 They are \emph{unique} spherically/axially symmetric stationary vacuum spacetimes that are asymptotically flat \cite{Stephani:2003tm, GriffithsPodolsky:2009}.
-These textbook metrics have been widely employed for investigation of their surprising mathematical structure and, above all, of (astro)physical effects in the vicinity of the static/rotating black holes, such as influence on matter and fields, thermodynamics, or quantum effects.
+These textbook metrics have been widely employed for investigation of their surprising mathematical structure and, above all, of (astro)physical effects in the vicinity of the static/rotating black holes, such as influence on matter and fields, thermodynamics, or quantum phenomena.

 Their charged versions exist.
-The Reissner-Nordstr\"{o}m (1916, 1918) and Kerr-Newman (1965) black holes are solutions to the Einstein-Maxwell equations such that the algebraic structures of the gravitational and electromagnetic fields are \emph{aligned}.
-Other generalizations include a cosmological constant, NUT parameter, or acceleration \cite{Stephani:2003tm, GriffithsPodolsky:2009}.
+The Reissner-Nordstr\"{o}m (1916, 1918) and Kerr-Newman (1965) black holes are solutions to the Einstein-Maxwell equations such that the algebraic structures of the gravitational and electromagnetic fields are \emph{fully aligned} \cite{Stephani:2003tm, GriffithsPodolsky:2009}.
+Generalizations include a cosmological constant, NUT parameter, or acceleration.
 Interestingly, all these exact spacetimes belong to a big class such that the Weyl tensor is of algebraic type~D and the two null directions of (non-null) Faraday tensor are both aligned with (double-degenerate) principal null directions (PNDs) of the Weyl tensor \cite{Debever1971, Plebanski1976, Debever1984}.
-Pleba\'nski and Demia\'nski in their seminal work \cite{Plebanski1976} obtained a compact representation of this class, the metric forms more suitable for physical studies of these type D black holes were found in \cite{GRIFFITHS2006,Griffiths2005,PodolskyGriffiths:2006} and \cite{Podolsk2021,Podolsk2023}.
-A new description of the whole family was obtaind recently \cite{Astorino:2024b,Ovcharenko2024, Ovcharenko2025}.
+Pleba\'nski and Demia\'nski in their seminal work \cite{Plebanski1976} found a compact representation of this class, the metric forms more suitable for physical studies of these type D black holes were obtained in \cite{GRIFFITHS2006,Griffiths2005,PodolskyGriffiths:2006} and \cite{Podolsk2021,Podolsk2023}.
+A new description of the whole family was found recently \cite{Astorino:2024b,Ovcharenko2024, Ovcharenko2025}.

 Let us remark that these spacetimes in general possess conical singularities (strings or struts) related to acceleration and NUT twist.
 For asymptotically flat Kerr-Newman black holes the axis of symmetry is regular.